Model Checking Lower Bounds for Simple Graphs: Paths, Unary Strings

 Of course, to describe a machine's computation in MSO logic a significant amount of machinery will be needed.
 We note that, though the approach of simulating a Turing machine with an MSO formula has been used before (e.g. \cite{Kreutzer12}), the problem here is significantly more challenging for two reasons: first, unlike previous cases the input here is uncolored, so it is harder to encode arbitrary bits; and second, there are (obviously) no grid-like minors in our graph, so it's harder to encode the evolution of a machine's tape, and in particular to identify vertices that correspond to the same tape cell in different points in time.

 Our main building block to overcome these problems is an MSO construction which compares the sizes of paths (or generally, ordered sets) of size $n$ with very few (roughly $2^{O(\log^*n)}$) quantifiers.
-This construction may be of independent interest in the context of the counting power of MSO logic.
 We first describe how to build this formula, then use it to obtain other basic arithmetic operations (such as exponentiation and division) and finally explain how they all fit together to give the promised result.
+This construction may be of independent interest in the context of the counting power of MSO logic: recall that for unordered sets an MSO formula with $q$ quantifiers cannot distinguish two sets of different size if they are both of size larger than $2^q$ (this is the basis of the results of \cite{Lampis12}).
+In contrast, our construction implies that for ordered sets MSO formulas with $q$ quantifiers can distinguish sets whose sizes are a non-elementary function of $q$.